 Jurisdictional waters: Wetlands and other waters regulated by the federal government and the State of California.
 Jurisdictional waters include Waters of the U.S., wetlands, waters of the state, lakes and streambeds, and riparian areas.
-See also Waters of the U.S., Waters of the State, and Riparian areas.

-Key viewpoints (KVP): Viewpoints that represent the range of visual character and visual quality in the project viewshed, which is the portion of the surrounding landscape where a project is potentially visible.
+Key viewpoints (KVP): Viewpoints that represent the range of visual character and visual quality in the project viewshed, which is the portion of the surrounding landscape within which a project is potentially visible.